House prices in South Africa are declining again, after a gradual price rise in 2014.

-The house price index for medium-sized houses rose by 8.8% during the year to November 2014, according to ABSA.
-However when adjusted for inflation, the average house price increased only 2.8%.
-Yet this was an improvement on the 3.2% y-o-y rise in house prices (-2% decline in real terms) during the same period last year.
+The house price index for medium-sized houses rose by 3.9% y-o-y to November 2015, according to ABSA.
+However when adjusted for inflation, the average house price actually fell by 0.8% - a slowdown from the 9.2% (3.2% in real terms) y-o-y price increase during the same period last year.

 Foreigners can own immovable property in South Africa without restriction.
 However, all foreign funds remitted to the country must be declared and documented.
 The property must also be endorsed ‘non-resident’, as a condition for repatriation of funds.